 The GeCIP Board was constituted on Friday 17 June 2015.
 Its main roles are:

-- To oversee the clinical interpretation programme and act as a focus for coordination
+- to oversee the clinical interpretation programme and act as a focus for coordination

-- To receive advice from Genomics England Advisory Committees
+- to receive advice from Genomics England Advisory Committees

-- To provide advice to the Genomics England Board.
+- to provide advice to the Genomics England Board.

-- Oversee GeCIP overall management and coordination
+- GeCIP management and coordination

-- Manage appointment process for GeCIP science domain members
+- appointment process for GeCIP domain members

-- Manage the interface with GeCIP funders
+- management of the interface with GeCIP funders

-- Deliver informatics training and support
+- the delivery of informatics training and support

-- Deliver operational governance oversight (provide assurance to the Genomics England Board on contractual obligations and data security and ethical governance compliance within the GeCIP environment and user community)
+- operational governance oversight (provide assurance to the Genomics England Board on contractual obligations and data security and ethical governance compliance within the GeCIP environment and user community)

 The GeCIP Steering Committee